BPC-Exchange-Framework/e-Invoice-Onboarding-Toolkit/README.md

 # Discovery-Tools
-Repository for Open Source Tools meant discover service endpoints between in parties in the 4-Corners BPC model.
+Repository for Open Source Tools meant to discover service endpoints between parties in the BPC 4-Corners e-invoice model.